Himanshupegu/QR-code-component/README.md

 ## Overview

-It was perfect challenge for me because I have just started learning HTML and CSS and I wanted to do some hands on with HTML and CSS.
+It was perfect challenge for me because I have just started learning HTML and CSS and I wanted to do some hands on.
 So, the card layout doesn't shift, so it's ideal and I haven't learned anything about responsive layouts yet.
 ### Screenshot

 ![](./design/desktop-preview.jpg)